GIFS and photo animations

 We live in a context with more visual information available to us than ever before.
 Accessing the potential of that overwhelming amount of imagery and processing so many visual forms of communication are key issues of (new) media literacy education.

-In these workshops participants sharpen their visual literacy and photo editing skills by creating photo diptychs (image pairs), triptychs (3 images) and essays (3+ images) that use image sequence and interaction to create visual statements.
-Participants explore the full potential the internet has to offer by using internet search engines, open source image archives and personal image libraries (such as those saved on digital devices as well as offline/paper portfolios) as their materials for creating new stories and organize ideas.
+In these workshops participants sharpen their visual literacy and photo editing skills by creating photo diptychs (image pairs), triptychs (3 images) and essays (3+ images) that use image sequence and curation to create visual statements.
+Participants develop content search and retrieve skills and explore the full potential the internet has to offer by using internet search engines, stock image libraries and personal image archives (such as those saved on digital devices as well as digital and analogue portfolio assets) as their materials for creating new stories and organize ideas.
 By learning techniques for simplifying visual information in order to amplify meaning, participants gain new perspectives on how messages and audience reception can be controlled and manipulated.

 MASHUPS, VINE VIDEOS and SOUND MEMES

 These workshops are the film student's/storyteller's version of the GIF and Photo Animation workshops, with a twist.
 Instead of beginning with 2 images, these workshops begin by reducing plot-line exposition through creating movie mashups that sharpen editing skills and explore a variety of techniques.
-After reducing a long story to a very short one, participants storyboard and produce GIFs, cinemegraphs and 6-second looped videos with sound.
+After reducing a long story to a very short one, participants storyboard and produce GIFs, cinemegraphs and 6-second looped videos with sounds they access through stock A/V content libraries and record themselves.
+Discussions focus on the beginning, middle and end-ness of storytelling, and the video-loops ability to explore/convey circular narratives.

 ARTWORKS CREATED IN THIS WORKSHOP COMING SOON